 Send the permission slip and the survey to the Focus Art Resource Teacher or the art teacher at your child’s school as soon as possible.

-COMPONENTS FOR FOCUS ART ELIGIBILITYThe following components are part of the identification process.
+COMPONENTS FOR FOCUS (GIFTED) ART ELIGIBILITYThe following components are part of the identification process.

 The student should score significantly above grade level expectations in at least 3 out of the 4 components.
 A committee comprised of an administrator designee, counselor, art teacher, and the Focus Art Resource Teacher will evaluate the data and make a determination of eligibility.